cypress-io/cypress-documentation/source/api/plugins/browser-launch-api.md

 title: Browser Launch API
 ---

-Before Cypress launches a browser, it gives you the opportunity to modify the browser preferences, install extensions, add and remove command-line arguments, and modify other options.
+Before Cypress launches a browser, it gives you the opportunity to modify the browser preferences, install extensions, add and remove command-line arguments, and modify other options from your {% url "`pluginsFile`" plugins-guide %}.

 # Syntax